outlearn-content/outlearn-olp-spec/olp-spec.md

 -------------------------------------

-(more to document)
+### More Types Coming Soon

 * URL - url (special behaviors for various kinds of URLs, some documented here)
 * Image - image/jpeg
 * Audio - audio/mp3

-## Referenced Asset Types
+## Remote Asset Types

 In addition to assets that you create and include in your Outlearn Package directory structure, Sections can reference assets that are hosted elsewhere.
-Below is the set of asset types that can be referenced.

-In many cases, Markdown itself allows simple assets to be included.
-For example, an image referenced from the web.
+For examples, see the [OLM Specification](http://www.github.com/outlearn-content/outlearn-olm-spec)

-**Note**: Referenced Assets are not declared in the outlearn.json file.
-They are parsed directly from the `@asset` annotation syntax via their URL instead of an OLP reference ID.
+**Note**: Remote Assets are not declared in the outlearn.json file.
+They are parsed directly from the `@asset` annotation syntax via their URL instead of an OLP reference name.

-### Videos

-### Images

-### Audio

 ### Future asset types